learningkeeper/shortenUrl_using_aws_managed_service/README.md

 Throttle limits: bucket limit 5000 fixed.
 2. For s3
 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second
-3. the hard limit for s3 is 5 TB so the data is persistent, we have to concern the how many user we serve.
+3. the hard limit for s3 is 5 TB so if the data is persistent, we have to concern the how many user we serve.

 ## For other solution and system design consideration